-2. APPLICATION - Guidance for Healthcare Professionals
+2. APPLICATION - Guidance Document

-This document is for the guidance and support of hospitals and healthcare professionals for safe prescribing, dispensing, administration and monitoring of High Alert Medication.
+This document is for the guidance and support of hospitals and healthcare professionals for safe prescribing, dispensing, administration and monitoring of high alert medication.
 It applies to:

-- i.
-All healthcare settings where these medicines are stored for patient use, prescribed, dispensed and/or administered.
-These may include: clinics, hospitals, healthcare units, diagnostic and interventional centres like Cath Labs, Pharmacies (both hospital and community pharmacies) etc. - ii.
-All healthcare professionals who are involved in the handling and use of these medicines e.g. doctors, pharmacists, nurses and other allied health professionals as applicable.
+- All healthcare settings where these medicines are stored for patient use, prescribed, dispensed and/or administered.
+These may include clinics, hospitals, healthcare units, diagnostic and interventional centres like Cath Labs, Pharmacies (both hospital and community pharmacies), etc. - ii.
+All healthcare professionals who are involved in handling and use of these medicines e.g. doctors, nurses, pharmacists, and other allied health professionals as applicable.

-3. PURPOSE:
+3. PURPOSE